 - Wash your hands with soap and water or alcohol-based rubs to kill germs.

 - Don't smoke.
 Smoking damages your lungs' ability to filter out and defend against germs.
-For information about how to quit smoking, go to the Health Topics Smoking and Your Heart article.
+For information about how to quit smoking, read Smoking and Your Heart.
 Although this resource focuses on heart health, it includes general information about how to quit smoking.